 We know you have been waiting for Minnesota Reflections Phase 16, so it is a pleasure to announce it is now open and we are ready to accept applications.
 We are looking for materials in, of, or about Minnesota and Minnesotans in a variety of formats, including images, text, audio, and video.

 The Minnesota Digital Library is pleased to announce a new Minnesota Reflections Primary Source Set, "History of Chiropractic in Minnesota."
 Susan J. Vossberg, the Technical Services Librarian at the Northwestern Health Sciences University, developed and wrote this set.
 Her Primary Source Set explores the history of Chiropractic medicine in Minnesota, including the development of the various schools and training programs in Minnesota.

 We are hosting another of our training events for those who want to learn more about standardized rights statements and their implementation.
 It will be on Thursday, August 15th at the Kathryn A. Martin Library at the University of Minnesota Duluth, and it is open to the public and free of charge.
 Learn more and register here.

-Save the dates!
-We are hosting two workshops for those who want to learn more about standardized rights statements and their implementation this summer.
+We are hosting two training events this summer for those who want to learn more about standardized rights statements and their implementation.
 The first, on Monday, July 22nd will be held at the Washburn Public Library in Minneapolis, and the second, on Thursday, August 15th, is at the Kathryn A. Martin Library at the University of Minnesota-Duluth.
 Both are open to the public and are free of charge.

 Historical content from Minnesota's cultural heritage organizations, all in one place